 Here, we’ll briefly cover the logistics of building mini steel storage units.
-This will help you and your contractor decide whether it’s worth it to start this project on your property.
+This will help you and your contractor decide whether it’s worth starting this project on your property.

-At the end of the day, we’ve found that the cost, on average, for a steel mini storage unit ranges from about $25 to $40 per square foot.
+We’ve found that the average cost for a steel mini storage unit ranges from about $25 to $40 per square foot.
 What goes into that?
 What could drive the price higher?
 Here’s what you need to know.

 The Factors that Go Into a Mini Steel Storage Unit

 If you need additional features in your unit, such as plumbing, insulation, electrical, security systems, or customizations beyond a simple rectangular unit, those factors will drive up the cost.
-Additional stories, such as a loft or a full second floor, will also make your unit more expensive—increasing the price to $70 or more per square foot.
+Other stories, such as a loft or an entire second floor, will also make your unit more expensive—increasing the price to $70 or more per square foot.

 Additional Data to Consider When Constructing a Mini Steel Unit